 Learn more tips about managing rash and ask your doctor for clarification on any medication you're not familiar with.

-Your doctor may suggest that you take an antidiarrheal medicine to help you manage your diarrhea.
-Use this medicine only as directed by your doctor.
-Talk to your doctor if antidiarrheal medicine does not help.
-Your doctor may also need to interrupt, reduce your dose of, or discontinue PIQRAY.
-You can also manage diarrhea by watching what you eat and drink.
+Diarrhea and colitis are serious side effects of PIQRAY.
+Notify your doctor immediately if you develop diarrhea, stomach-area (abdominal) pain or see mucus or blood in your stool while taking PIQRAY.
+Your doctor may suggest that you drink more fluids or have an antidiarrheal medicine on hand to help manage your diarrhea.
+For colitis, your doctor may tell you to drink more fluids or take an additional treatment, such as enteric-acting and/or systemic steroids.
+Use these medicines only as directed by your doctor.
+Talk to your doctor if these medicines do not help.
+Your doctor may need to interrupt, reduce your dose of, or discontinue PIQRAY.
+You can also manage diarrhea or colitis by watching what you eat and drink.
 Some suggestions include staying hydrated, avoiding dairy products, and eating frequent, small meals.
 Talk to your doctor before making any changes to your diet.